DataDog/datadog-ci/src/commands/synthetics/README.md

 Test configuration files let you customize individual tests or set up multiple runs of the same test with different settings, beyond what you can do with other configuration methods.

 These files take precedence over global configuration files, environment variables, and CLI parameters.
-So, the priority order including test configurations is as follows:
+The priority order including test configurations is as follows:

 ``` yml
 Global Config < Environment variables < CLI parameters < Test Config